sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 Users go away.

+You might get paged in the middle of the night.

 If you know that deploying code can cause a bad experience for users who are online, or cause system errors or corrupted data, you won't deploy as much.